robempire/Simple-Classifier/README.md

 Some code was borrowed, with love, from the notebooks of the Kaggle community.

-Note that at the time of this classification, certain libraries used within are not available for Macs running the new M1 silicone processor.
+Note that at the time of this publishing, certain libraries used within are not available for Macs running the new M1 silicone processor.